Aquafina-water-bottle/jmdict-english-yomichan/README.md

 from the [main website](https://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) (from files `JMdict_e` and `JMdict_e_examp`),
 compiled using [yomichan-import](https://github.com/FooSoft/yomichan-import).
+(Disclaimer: I did not make any of these tools.)

 This repository exists to simply give people a more up-to-date version of this dictionary, for people who don't want to compile the dictionary themselves.